Special Services

 CHRISTMAS

 We hold multiple services to celebrate the birth of our Lord, Jesus Christ.
-The later services include Holy Communion, a sermon, and music by the St. John’s Choir.
+The later services include Holy Eucharist, a sermon, and music by the St. John’s Choir.

 The Christmas season begins on December 25 and celebrates the incarnate presence of Jesus.
 We celebrate Christmas Day with Holy Eucharist in the morning and, for the duration of the twelve days of Christmas, the church is adorned in white.